 Dr Sandra WilliamsResearch Fellow in Natural Language Generation

-- Generating Maths Word Problems and Solutions I am investigating automatic generation of mathematical word problems with hints and full explanations of their solutions in easy-to-follow steps, similar to those produced by basic-skills tutors.
+- Generating Maths Word Problems and Solutions I am investigating automatic generation of mathematical word problems with hints for solution methods in easy-to-follow steps, similar to those produced by basic-skills tutors, see Math Stories.
 I am keen to collaborate on this research with psychologists, maths teachers, educational researchers, and intelligent tutoring researchers.

 - Rendering the semantic web accessible to people who want to create or modify semantic content but do not know ontology languages and logics.
 My role in the SWAT project was to provide natural language support for ontology verbalisation and authoring.
 I developed grammars and discourse structuring algorithms for the SWAT verbaliser and a tool to extract ontology identifier names from text.